m4rcu5nl/docker-pdns-recursor-alpine/README.md

         --mount type=bind,src=/absolute/path/to/config,dst=/config,readonly=true \
         whatchamacallit:latest
 ```
-Let's asume the container can be reached on `172.17.0.4` we can query it with dig:
+Let's assume the container can be reached on `172.17.0.4` we can query it with dig:
 ```
 dig +tcp @172.17.0.4 google.com